Gigabyte B850M Force

 • Both products are easy to overclock.

-• Both products have RGB lighting.
+• Both products include RGB lighting.

-• Both products have dual BIOS.
+• Both products have a dual BIOS.

-• Both products support DDR5 memory.
+• Both products have 2 memory slots and support dual-channel DDR5 memory.

 • Both products support ECC memory.